 And, with it being possible to identify high-quality shares at low prices through focusing on their fundamentals, they may offer less risk than Bitcoin.
 Its price is based on investor sentiment, since it has no fundamentals from which to deduce whether it offers a margin of safety.

 Meanwhile, gold’s price may already factor in a period of weak economic performance.
 Therefore, as investor sentiment improves over the long run and risk aversion declines, the cheap stocks of today purchased via Warren Buffett’s value investing strategy may outperform the precious metal.

 The post Forget gold and Bitcoin.
-I’d follow Warren Buffett’s advice in 2021 appeared first on The Motley Fool UK.
+I’d follow Warren Buffett’s advice after the stock market crash appeared first on The Motley Fool UK.